alphabetworkers/alphabetworkersunion.org/join-form-js/README.md

 To test the script, work in a new branch and run:

 ```
-npm run deploy
+npm run start
 ```

+Then head to [http://localhost:8000/](http://localhost:8000/) to test a local version of the form.

-You should then test the script by modifying the Webflow staging site.
-When changes are confirmed, check the code into main by running:
+Once your changes are tested locally, check with Stephen to modify Webflow staging site.
+When changes are confirmed there, check the code into main by running:

 ```
 gh pr create